Compare

 Opinionated about fit

-The goal is to clarify where hypequery fits well and where a lower-level or more general tool may still be the right choice.
+The goal is to clarify where hypequery fits and where the other tool should remain the right choice.

-@clickhouse/client is the right low-level client. hypequery is the better fit when you need generated schema types, reusable query definitions, typed APIs, and frontend consumption on top of ClickHouse.
+@clickhouse/client is still the right low-level transport layer. hypequery is the better fit when the application also needs generated schema types, reusable query definitions, and a typed API surface on top of ClickHouse.

 Open comparison

-Kysely is an excellent general TypeScript query builder. hypequery is narrower: it is built for ClickHouse runtime type mapping, schema generation, and reusable analytics APIs.
+Kysely is an excellent general TypeScript query builder. hypequery is narrower and more opinionated around ClickHouse runtime type mapping, schema generation, and reusable analytics APIs.

 Open comparison